fillup/walmart-partner-api-sdk-php/README.md

 ## todo
- - [ ] Complete API coverage
- - [ ] Perform integration testing for all APIs
+ - [ ] Perform integration testing for remaining Order APIs
- - [ ] Write more documentation and examples for usage
  - [ ] Write middleware for error response handling to parse message from response xml

+## Reporting Issues
+Please use Github Issues to report any problems you find or questions about usage.

+## Contributing
+Pull requests are welcome for improvements to the core library, tests, and documentation.

 #  No Warranty